sncf-connect-tech/vboard/vboard-front/README.md

 all the static files bundles whenever a source file change is detected:

     cd vboard-front
-    grunt watch
+    npm start

-Note that this `grunt` task can conflicts with `run_http_server.sh` as this script, executed when the `vboard-front` container starts, also alters `config.js` & `index.html`.
+Note that the `bundler.js --watch` command invoked behind the scene can somehow conflicts with `run_http_server.sh`, as this former script, executed when the `vboard-front` container starts, also alters `config.js` & `index.html`.

-Hence, currently the compromise is that `grunt watch` by defaul:
+Hence, currently the compromise is that `bundler.js --watch`:
 - won't update `config.js`
 - will override `index.html`